 It might sound unkind, but in general the less you do and the more your friend does the better.
 This way they start to feel in control of the problem.

 Sort out the paperwork

-- staple all the sheets of a letter together and punch holes in it, circle the date on the front of the letter with highlighter pen and circle the name of the debt or subject of the letter if it isn’t immediately obvious;
+- staple all the sheets of a letter together, circle the date on the front of the letter with highlighter pen and circle the name of the debt or subject of the letter if it isn’t obvious;

 - put each letter into one of the following piles:

 - everything to do with loans, credit cards, store cards, catalogues, payday loans etc. These are non priority debts.